-National Commander Michael Fox’s project for this year, “Flying Flags for Heroes” (FFFH) definitely falls under the SAL label of Americanism.
-As such, our Detachment Commander Gene Theroux and the Americanism Committee chaired by Past Detachment Commander Ernie Laberge will be assisting any and all who would like to help make it a success.
+“Flying Flags for Heroes” (FFFH) definitely falls under the SAL label of Americanism.
+As such, our Detachment Commander Gene Theroux will assist any and all who would like to help make it a success.
 Please visit the FFFH website to learn further of the FFFH project.
 In addition to the program requirements outlined in the FFFH website, please use the Detachment Flying Flags for Heroes Event Log to identify and document scheduled or completed FFFH events.
 Then, if you feel you need any resources or assistance in planning and executing an event, feel free to contact Gene Theroux.
 Don’t forget to return to the FFFH website to report your event, as well and to upload the photos taken and to complete and submit the Detachment Flying Flags for Heroes event log.

 Each squadron commander will designate a squadron point-of-contact for FFFH and identify their goal for number of flags to be placed in cemeteries in their locale.

 Remember – every day is Memorial Day when it comes to Flying Flags for Heroes.
-Our Detachment’s goal is a full 10% of the National Goal (or 100,000 out of 1,000,000 flags).
-After all, it began here in Massachusetts on April 19, 1775 at the Battles of Lexington and Concord.
+Our Detachment’s goal is to Honor and Remember those whose served and sacrificed for our Liberties and Freedom.
+After all, it all began here in Massachusetts on April 19, 1775 at the Battles of Lexington and Concord.
 Recommend that SAL Caps or American Legion Family clothing items be worn during Flying Flags for Heroes events.

 Additional information and resources: